aymerick/aymerick.github.io/_posts/2014-07-22-jekyll-github-pages-bower-bootstrap.md

 So I prefer to directly push the generated site on github pages.

-This tutorial code is available here: <https://github.com/aymerick/jekyll-example>
+Code for this tutorial is available here: <https://github.com/aymerick/jekyll-example>

 Result website is here: <http://jekyll-example.aymerick.com>